-Following the untimely death of Ian Curtis in May 1980, Rob Gretton became a director at Factory Records, and in July persuaded Crispy Ambulance to release their next recording through the label.
-At the same time 4AD also expressed interest on the strength of the debut single.
-FAC 32 thus became one of Gretton's first projects as an A&R man.
-Hempsall: "We recorded the second single Unsightly and Serene in two days in July, with a day's rest in the middle.
-It was during this day's rest that I discovered Factory wanted us.
-We used Pickering and Graveyard again, because we had demoed with him in the early days.
+Following the untimely death of Ian Curtis in May 1980 Rob Gretton became a director at Factory Records, and in July persuaded Crispy Ambulance to release their next recording through the label.
+Ironically 4AD also expressed interest in the band at the same time.
+Titled Unsightly and Serene, FAC 32 became one of Gretton's first projects as an A&R man.
+Hempsall: "We recorded the second single in two days in July, with a day's rest in the middle.
+It was on the middle day that I discovered Factory wanted us.
+We used Pickering and Graveyard again, because we had demo-ed with him in the early days.
 Also, he had been my old physics teacher at school.
 We wanted the second single to be a 12", but when it was mastered Tony Wilson just decided to do a 10", so it was out of our hands."

 The Factory association had already been strengthened when Hempsall stood in for Ian Curtis at Joy Division's infamous 'riot' gig at Bury Derby Hall on 8 April 1980, performing Digital, Love Will Tear Us Apart and Sister Ray.
-Those seeking a full blow-by-blow account are directed to Shadowplayers, the Factory documentary film released in 2006.
-The amusing portrayal of the same event in the movie Control (2008) is highly fictionalised.
-Also worth noting is that Hempsall, in interviewing Joy Division for sci-fi magazine Extro, was responsible for one of the few truly enlightening band interviews to appear in print.
+Those seeking a blow-by-blow account are directed to Shadowplayers, the Factory documentary film released in 2006; the amusing portrayal of the same event in the movie Control (2008) is highly fictionalised.
+Also worth noting is that Hempsall, in interviewing Joy Division for sci-fi magazine Extro, was responsible for one of the few genuinely enlightening band interviews to appear in print in their lifetime.

-But this is to jump ahead.
-In the summer of 1980 Hempsall declined an invitation to try out as vocalist in New Order, preferring instead to remain with his own band.
-In November, 5,000 copies of the single Unsightly and Serene were issued as FAC 32, with robust driving rocker Deaf standing out.
-Regrettably the lead track, Not What I expected, remains probably the weakest song the band committed to vinyl, while the gothic sleeve (borrowed from Dante's Inferno) edged into the realm of cliche.
-All of which was unfortunate, since unflattering comparisons between Joy Division and Crispy Ambulance now became commonplace, and would blight the Crispie's career long after they found their own sound and identity.
-Confusing form and substance, critics also found fault in the fact that not every Factory act was as visibly novel as A Certain Ratio or The Durutti Column.
-The result was doctrinaire reviews such as that which appeared in the NME following an appearance at the ICA Rock Week: "Crispy Ambulance were so uninspiring (and uninspired) that they do not deserve to waste any more of this space."
+But we're jumping ahead.
+In the summer of 1980 Hempsall declined an invitation to try out as vocalist in New Order, preferring instead to stick with his own band.
+In November Unsightly and Serene was issued as FAC 32, in an edition of 5000 copies on 10", with driving rocker Deaf emerging as one of the band's most durable songs.
+Conversely the flipside, Not What I expected, remains the weakest song the band ever committed to vinyl, while the gothic sleeve (borrowed from Dante's Inferno) edged into the realm of cliche.
+This was unfortunate, since unflattering comparisons between Joy Division and Crispy Ambulance soon became commonplace, and would blight their career long after they found their own sound and identity.
+Confusing form and substance, critics also found fault in the fact that not every Factory act was as visibly novel as A Certain Ratio or Durutti Column.
+The result was doctrinaire reviews such as this line from NME on the ICA Rock Week: "Crispy Ambulance were so uninspiring (and uninspired) that they do not deserve to waste any more of this space."

-In truth, Crispy Ambulance tended to confound in the context of live performance.
+In truth, the group tended to confound in the context of live performance.
 Hempsall: "On the whole we always kept gigs to a minimum because we found we could make each performance more unique with new material for each one, whereas on a tour the performances lose some of their individuality...
-Wepeferred the idea that by kepng gigs down we were giving the audience something special, and not to be repeated.
+We preferred the idea that by keeping gigs down we were giving the audience something special, and not to be repeated.
 This also meant that we enjoyed playing live even more, as the novelty never wore off."